Afro Samurai (video game)

-Afro Samurai is an action video game for the PlayStation 3 and Xbox 360, loosely based on the manga and anime series of the same name.
-It was announced in the February 2008 issue of Play magazine and released on January 27, 2009.
+Afro Samurai is a 2009 action video game developed and published by Namco Bandai Games for the PlayStation 3 and Xbox 360.
+It is loosely based on the manga and anime series of the same name.
+It was released on January 27, 2009.
 The game was developed by Namco Bandai Games and in North America, it was the first (and would end up being the only) game published under their western label, Surge.
 In Europe and Australia the game was released under the Namco brand instead and was distributed by Atari Europe.

 Gameplay

 Afro Samurai features a cel-shaded animation style.

 Afro Samurai is a 3D brawler with platforming elements.
 Most levels culminate in a boss fight, which become more frequent as the game progresses.

 The game features a cel-shaded animation style.
 In a combat system designed by Monty Oum, the player will use hits, kicks, and sword slashes against various enemies.
 There is also a magic pendant which can slow down the time and allows performing special moves.
 Even though it is a hack and slash game, the fighting is slow-paced while relying on combos and thus friendly for newbies.
 At certain points "Body Part Poker" will appear, where the player must cut off specific things at the right moment to collect body part cards and win achievements.